Skip to content

 SELECT s.name, d.dept_name FROM Students s INNER JOIN Departments d ON s.dept_id = d.id;

-📖 INNER JOIN returns only rows where department exists in both tables.
-Aliases s and d make query shorter.
+📖 INNER JOIN returns only rows matching in both tables.
+Aliases s and d shorten the query.

 SELECT s.name, d.dept_name FROM Students s LEFT JOIN Departments d ON s.dept_id = d.id;

-📖 LEFT JOIN keeps every student, even if no matching department (shows NULL for dept_name).
+📖 LEFT JOIN keeps every student even with no matching department (NULL for dept_name).

 SELECT s.name FROM Students s LEFT JOIN Departments d ON s.dept_id = d.id WHERE d.id IS NULL;

-📖 Left join + NULL filter → finds students with no department mapping.
+📖 Left join + NULL filter → students with no department mapping.

 SELECT d.dept_name, COUNT(*) FROM Students s JOIN Departments d ON s.dept_id = d.id GROUP BY d.dept_name;

-📖 Join then group by department name to get student counts per real department.
+📖 Join then group by department name for real counts per department.

 SELECT e.name, d.dept_name FROM Employees e JOIN Departments d ON e.dept_id = d.id;